Mike has a keen interest in the effects of politics in our culture. He has a unique way of simplifying complex concepts.

 With health care reform, a family of four with an income of $33,075 would pay $1,500 in premiums.
-As you can see as you progress up the income scale, the yearly premium would increase as well.
-But nowhere high as it does without health care reform.
-At almost a $100K of income, the premium would be about $9,000. per year.
+As you can see as you progress up the income scale, the yearly premium would increase as well—but nowhere as high as it does without health care reform.
+At almost a $100K of income, the premium would be about $9,000 per year.

 For purpose of explanation, the law can be divided into four main parts:

 - Job Creation

 No Pre-Existing Conditions

 In 2014, the days of insurers discriminating based on pre-existing conditions will be gone for good.
 Americans with cancer and diabetes will get the care they need.
 Parents of sick children can no longer be refused coverage because of pre-existing conditions.